 It works as simple as it looks.
 Just clip on the cloth-covered resistance bands to the VectorFit Platform to replicate the functions of the equipment and machines you’d find at a regular gym.

-You can also attach the door anchor to any door frame to simulate lat pulldowns, chest flies, and tricep extensions.
+During my testing, I also attached the door anchor to a door frame to simulate lat pulldowns, chest flies, and tricep extensions.

 - Compact, lightweight, and portable